What is premenstrual syndrome (PMS)?

 - Irritability and mood swings

 - Forgetfulness and trouble concentrating

 - Food cravings

 The symptoms of PMS may look like other conditions or medical problems.
-Consult a healthcare provider for diagnosis.
+Talk with a healthcare provider for diagnosis.

 How is PMS diagnosed?
 Aside from a complete medical history and physical and pelvic exam, there are very few additional tests.
-Your doctor may ask that you keep a journal of your symptoms for several months to better assess the timing, severity, onset, and duration of symptoms.
+Your healthcare provider may ask that you keep a journal of your symptoms for several months to better assess the timing, severity, onset, and duration of symptoms.

 How is PMS treated?

 Your healthcare provider will consider your age, overall health, symptoms and other factors when finding the best treatment for you.